History of Syria: Syrian Civil War (2011–2024)

-Both sides have been accused of human rights abuses.
-The United Nations Human Rights Council has found numerous incidents of torture, summary executions and attacks on cultural property.
-The Syrian government has been accused of committing the majority of war crimes, although independent verification has proven extremely difficult.
-The conflict has the hallmarks of a sectarian civil war; the leading government figures are Shia Alawites, whilst the rebels are mainly Sunni Muslims.
+Investigations by United Nations Human Rights Council and human rights organizations like the Amnesty International have found that vast majority incidents of mass-killings, torture, summary executions, war crimes, chemical attacks, attacks on cultural properties have been perpetrated by Syrian Arab Armed Forces and Ba'athist security apparatus.
+The conflict has the hallmarks of a sectarian civil war; the leading government figures are Shia Alawites, whilst the rebels are mainly Sunni Muslims, who form the majority of Syrian population.
 Although neither side in the conflict has described sectarianism as playing a major role, the UN Human Rights Council has warned that "entire communities are at risk of being forced out of the country or of being killed."
-The conflict has increasingly forced minorities to align themselves with one side or another, with Christians, Druze and Armenians largely siding with the government while Turkmen are mostly anti-government.
-Palestinians have split, while Kurds have fought against both rebels and government forces.
-Some Christian communities have formed militias to protect their neighborhoods from rebel fighters.
-International religious freedom groups have been drawing attention to the plight of Syria's Christian minority at the hands of the rebel jihadist elements.
-Churches have been destroyed, killings and kidnapping reported, and Christians driven out of their homes.
-Almost the entire Christian population of Homs—50,000–60,000 people—have fled the city.

 The Arab League, the Organisation of Islamic Cooperation, GCC states, the US and the European Union have condemned the use of violence by the Syrian government and applied sanctions against Syria.
 China and Russia have sought to avoid foreign intervention and called for a negotiated settlement.
 They have avoided condemning the Syrian government and disagree with sanctions.
 China has sought to engage with the Syrian opposition.
 The Arab League and Organisation of Islamic Cooperation have both suspended Syria's membership.

 In June 2012 a number of high-ranking military and political personnel, such as Manaf Tlas and Nawaf al-Fares, fled the country.
 Nawaf al-Fares stated in a video that this was in response to crimes against humanity by the Assad government.
 In August 2012, the country's Deputy Prime Minister Qadri Jamil said President Assad's resignation could not be a condition for starting peace negotiations.